 Practice closure notice

-will be opening a new office on Eldon Street in Herndon VA for Center for Vein Restoration.
-While the office will open on January 13, 2014, Dr Soto will not be providing care at this site until the late summer 2014 when she completes her training in this subspecialty.
-If you find yourself with symptomatic varicose veins (leg heaviness, fatigue, cramping, poor exercise tolerance in your legs), please call (855) 824 8346 to schedule a consultation (bring a pair of comfortable shorts with you!).
-If Herndon is not a convenient location for you, there are actually 21 other sites to choose from.
+has opened a new office on Elden Street in Herndon, VA for Center for Vein Restoration.
+She has successfully completed her training in the treatment of venous disease and she has been enjoying her new specialty and her new office.
+If you find yourself with symptomatic varicose veins (leg heaviness, fatigue, cramping, poor exercise tolerance in your legs), please call (703) 437-0601 to schedule a consultation (bring a pair of comfortable shorts with you!).
+If Herndon is not a convenient location for you, there are actually more than 20 other sites to choose from.
 Not everyone requires a procedure to treat their symptoms, but, for those who do, the procedures are minimally invasive and involve very limited discomfort with no lost time from work.
 For a quick overview, please visit www.centerforvein.com

 Dear WHA Patient,